- Smart roof

 The most common reason for reduced fan power is breakage of the capacitor.
 It is quite easy to change the capacitor, but it should be done by an electrician.

-If increasing sound is heard from the rotor at higher rounds, there may be a bearing fault.
+If increased sound is heard from the rotor at higher speeds, there may be a bearing fault.
 A maintenance set is available for each fan model.
 The maintenance set includes the motor and the capacitor.

 How do I select a suitable pass-through for my roof and roofing material?

 Selecting a pass-through is easy with the VILPE pass-through selector.
 If you cannot find the right alternative from the selector, contact VILPE technical support.